 you speak –

-knowledgebase with Scripture as students of the word and developing the
+knowledgebase as students of the word and developing a deep faith as disciples

 Proverbs 25-11 says, “Like apples of gold in settings of silver is a word

 spoken in right circumstances.”
-Like rolling the tumblers on a lock, just
+Like rolling the tumblers of a lock,

-the right words can open doors and change the course of our lives, sometimes
+the right words can open doors and change the course of our lives.
+Therefore,

 Col 4,7-18